 The Indian Railways have a network of 7, 133 stations spread over a route length of 64, 460 km.
 The Indian Railways use three types of gauge, details of which are given in the following table.

 |Rail Gauge and Length of Routes in India|

 Development of Railways:

-The Indian Railways is the largest public sector undertaking in the country.
-The first train steamed off from Mumbai to Thane in 1853, covering a distance of 34 km.
+- The Indian Railways is the largest public sector undertaking in the country, in terms of number of employees.
+The first train ran from Mumbai to Thane in 1853, covering a distance of 34 km.

 There are three important networks of pipeline transportation in the country.

-- From Salaya in Gujarat to Jalandhar in Punjab, via Viramgam, Mathura, Delhi and Sonipat.
-It has branches to connect Koyali (near Vadodara, Gujarat) Chakshu and other places.
+- Salaya to Jalandhar: This pipeline runs from Salaya (Gujarat) to Jalandhar (Punjab), via Viramgam, Mathura, Delhi and Sonipat.
+Branches from this pipeline go to Koyali, Chakshu and other places.

-- Gas pipeline from Hazira in Gujarat connects Jagdishpur in Uttar Pradesh, via Vijaipur in Madhya Pradesh.
+- HVJ Pipeline: This pipeline has been built for transporting gas.
+It runs from Hazira (Gujarat) to Jagdishpur (UP), via Vijaipur (or Bijapur) in MP.
 It has branches to Kota in Rajasthan, Shahajahanpur, Babrala and other places in Uttar Pradesh.